 But arm breaks and fractures do commonly occur in high impact car and truck accidents and are typical in motorcycle accident claims.
 These injuries in a car crash recently received attention when a major league pitcher broke his arm in a car crash.
 Still, a broken arm or other arm injury in a car accident most commonly occurs when the victim is a pedestrian.

 The average settlement value of the broken arm, forearm, wrist, elbow and hand cases is going to depend on the degree on whether the injury is permanent.
-A clean brake they heals in six weeks is going to have a very different value than an injury that continues to the day of settlement or trial.Elbow Injuries
+A clean break that heals in six weeks will have a very different value than an injury that continues to the day of settlement or trial.Elbow Injuries

 Our lawyers also see a lot of elbow injuries in car and truck accidents.
 The elbow bone is vulnerable.
 It is not protected by muscle or fat and if it takes a hard hit, it can fracture or break.
 When a broken elbow collides with the triceps muscle, surgery is usually required.